OpenPOWERFoundation/a2o/dev/readme.md

    * updated source for compatibility with Icaraus -g2012
    * changed arrays to use clk1x
    * refactored nclk[] to separate clk, rst signals and removed lcb's from clock path

 * Verilator

   * too big(?) to build with verilator --public with cocotb
   * executing boot code and tst with a2o_litex wrapper
+  * executing boot code and tst with litex-gen'd SOC

 * Icarus (w/cocotb)